Our hub has been designed especially for you, with a wide variety of hints and tips to help you keep your home and contents safe.

-If you’re planning a trip to a European country in the next few months, you might be wondering if everything will go according to plan in the event that the UK leaves the EU.
+If you’re planning a trip to a European country in the next few months, you might be wondering if everything will go according to plan now that the UK has left the EU.

 The UK government and the European Commission have said that everything should continue to run as normal, including your flights.
 But if you do need to make a Brexit-related claim, we’re here to help.

 Your cover will work in the usual way, please double check the terms and conditions in your policy.